-Pineapples were commonly used in medicine long ago.
-After Bromelain was discovered by German scientists in the late 1800s, it was approved to treat swelling after surgery (sinus surgery in particular).
+Before they became piña coladas, pineapples were commonly used in medicine long ago.
+After bromelain was discovered by German scientists in the late 1800s, it was approved to treat swelling after surgery (sinus surgery in particular).
 It’s also great for common injuries like strained muscles or sprains.
 If you suffer from tendonitis or carpal tunnel syndrome, eating pineapples can help reduce the symptoms of swelling and inflammation.

-If you often experience indigestion, try eating more pineapples.
-Pineapples are great for indigestion because one medium-sized pineapple holds 13 grams of fiber.
-It’s been used as a remedy for digestive aliments for centuries, as the Bromelain enzyme in pineapples also helps break down proteins left in the digestive tract.
-That is why Bromelain is used to treat constipation and cleanse the colon.
+If you often experience indigestion, try eating more pineapple; one medium-sized pineapple has 13 grams of fibre, and can help move things along and keep you regular.
+Indeed, pineapple has been used as a remedy for digestive aliments for centuries, as the bromelain enzyme in pineapples also helps break down proteins left in the digestive tract.

 Do you want to maintain a youthful vitality long into old age?
 Then eat more pineapples!
 Eating three servings of fruits (including pineapples) reduces the risk of developing age-related health issues such as macular degeneration.
 Not to mention, the dose of antioxidants also helps to remove the wrinkle and cancer causing free-radicals from the body.

 Did you know that certain nutrients lower your risk of developing asthma symptoms?
 Beta carotene (found in pineapples) just happens to be one of these asthma reducing nutrients.
 Others include broccoli, papaya, mangoes, pumpkin, carrots, cantaloupe, and apricots.
-Eat more pineapples, fruits and veggies high in beta -carotene to reduce your asthma symptoms.
+Eat more pineapples, fruits and veggies high in beta-carotene to alleviate asthma symptoms.

-8. Improves Fertility In Both Men And Women
+8. May Improve Fertility In Both Men And Women

 Eat more pineapples if you are planning to conceive.
 Antioxidants help fight free radicals in the body, and pineapples are a rich source of these.
 The Vitamin C, beta-carotene, zinc, copper, and folate, all contain properties that benefit male and female fertility naturally through fruits — no supplements needed!